-Founders: How to Design a Website for Your Startup
+Founders: How to design a website for your startup

 For a lot of startups, your website might be your first introduction to the market.
 It might even be a simple landing page that announces your new product or service offering.

-A website is key to a business's success, but startup founders aren't always well-versed in web design.
+A website is key to a business's success, but startup founders aren't always well-versed in website UI design.
 In this article, we'll provide an overview that will help you get started and give you a few tips on what startups actually need on their website to make a great first impression.

 Write a design brief